 Collaboration in the process and discussion of assessments is an integral component providing students with a comprehensive education at Highland High School.
 Vested parties in the school community collaborate on the development and review of the school's assessment policy annually.
-The administration, School Improvement Committee, School Community Council, guidance counselors, and IB coordinator work together to ensure an in depth review of the student learning.
-This policy is reviewed and revised annually at the beginning of each school year in a monthly IB PLC.
-Revisions will be printed in the Highland IB Handbook and posted on the IB web page for Highland High School.
+The administration, School Improvement Committee, School Community Council, guidance counselors, and IB coordinator work together to ensure an in-depth review of the student learning.